Skip to content

 As a result, most processing of events in GremlinEx is measured in milliseconds, including complex ones like Gated Axis, and the execution speed is usually not dependent on the complexity of the profile.
 Most events are processed in under 10 milliseconds (speed of course is dependent on the hardware used) and the number of execution nodes evaluated is usually quite small as events are discarded as quickly as possible.

-First of, as this has been asked, GremlinEx is NOT:
+First of all, as this has been asked, GremlinEx is NOT:

 • a keylogger